ReactiveX/RxPY/README.md

 Subscriber 2 Received: 47445
 ```

 To force a specifc point in an `Observable` chain to push the same emissions to all subscribers (rather than generating a separate stream of emissions for each subscriber), you can call `publish()` to return a `ConnectableObservable`.
-Then you can set up your subscribers and call `connect()` when they are ready to receive emissions.
+Then you can set up your subscribers and call `connect()` when they are ready to receive the same stream of emissions.

 ```python
 from rx import Observable